CEED/Laghos/rom/README.md

 ## Code Structure

-- The file `laghos.cpp` contains the main driver with the time integration loop starting around line 488.
+- The file `laghos.cpp` contains the main driver with the time integration loop for an offline (full-order) or online (ROM) simulation.
-- In each time step, the ODE system of interest is constructed and solved by the class `LagrangianHydroOperator`, defined around line 424 of `laghos.cpp` and implemented in files `laghos_solver.hpp` and `laghos_solver.cpp`.
+- In each time step, the ODE system of interest is constructed and solved by the class `LagrangianHydroOperator`, in the offline (full-order) case.
+For the online ROM case, the reduced system is constructed and solved using the ROM_Basis and ROM_Operator classes in `laghos_rom.hpp` and `laghos_rom.cpp`.
+- In the offline case, the class ROM_Sampler samples the solution and source, generating ROM bases.
 - All quadrature-based computations are performed in the function `LagrangianHydroOperator::UpdateQuadratureData` in `laghos_solver.cpp`.
 - Depending on the chosen option (`-pa` for partial assembly or `-fa` for full